aforward9600/pokemonpalette/README.md

 - AI improvement - poisoning moves discouraged against poison types
 - AI improvement - substitute discouraged if less that 1/4 hp remains
 - Agatha & cooltrainers will not randomly switch
+- Upped the power of safari balls
+- Escaping in the safari zone is now based on level instead of speed
+- Exp.all now prints one message when splitting exp instead of one per party member
+- Flags for dividing exp among active pokemon are now only reset after fainting an enemy pkmn

 #Bugfixes:
 -----------